ye-hbone-myat/matomo-docker/README.md

 docker ps
 ```

-Note: After docker containers are up and running, check your server ip address in browser.
+Note: After docker containers are up and running, check your server ip address with port 8080 in browser.
+(For example: http://serverip:8080)